 - certificates required by PacketCable.
 This field MUST contain an MTA Device Certificate and an MTA Manufacturer Certificate.
 This field MUST NOT contain any other certificates.
-All PacketCable certificates are X.509 certificates for RSA Public keys as specified in section 8. - crls MUST NOT be filled in by the MTA. - signerInfos MUST be a set with exactly one member that holds the MTA signature.
-This signature is a part of a SignerInfo data structure defined within the Cryptographic Message Syntax.
-All optional fields in this data structure MUST NOT be used in PacketCable and the current required signature algorithm MUST be RSA over a SHA-1 digest.
+All PacketCable certificates are X.509 certificates for RSA Public keys as specified in section 8. - crls MUST NOT be filled in by the MTA.

+signerInfos - MUST be a set with exactly one member that holds the MTA signature.
+This signature is a part of a SignerInfo data structure defined within the Cryptographic and the signatureAlgorithm MUST be set to rsaEncryption:

+Message Syntax.
+All optional fields in this data structure MUST NOT be used in PacketCable.
+The digestAlgorithm MUST be set to SHA-1: